Placement

 Residential Population Options

-The First Year Residential Experience (FYRE) communities are floors made up entirely of first-year students or with a smaller number of upperclass students living within the community.
-Any upperclass residents are likely to be sophomores, but could be juniors or seniors.
+The First Year Residential Experience (FYRE) communities are floors made up entirely of first-year students.
+While unlikely, some upperclass residents are likely to be sophomores, but could be juniors or may be present on this floor due to housing needs .
 UGAs in these areas will implement the FYRE Program while also working to meet the needs of the upperclass residents, and will strive to foster interaction and a sense of community among all residents in the community.

 FYRE is a residential program that intentionally targets the needs of first-year students through the delivery of programs and resources.
 If you have an interest in this type of community, it is important to note that FYRE UGAs facilitate a weekly floor meeting and discussion with their residents.
 Many of the discussion topics are pre-determined, particularly in the fall term, based on the needs and issues typically faced by first-year students.
 Training and supervision are provided to help FYRE UGAs function as effective meeting facilitators.
 FYRE UGAs also help organize social and educational programs for residents.
 Some FYRE communities will be located in buildings that have upperclass students living on nearby floors.